Echtzeitsysteme/tchecker_mutation/README.md

 ## Some Notes:

-Input TA must be .txt or .tck file in valid TChecker syntax.
+Input TA must be .txt or .tck file in valid TChecker syntax.\
 Output mutation files do not preserve comments of original TChecker file.

-For operator option no_op, one semantically identical TA is generated.
+For operator option `no_op`, one semantically identical TA is generated.\
-For operator option all, all possible mutations for each implemented operator are generated.
+For operator option `all`, all possible mutations for each implemented operator are generated.\
+For operator options `decrease_constraint_constant`, `increase_constraint_constant` and `all`, an optional integer value to decrease/increase constants by can be specified.
+Default is 1.